Michael F. Price College of Business

 - Marketing, Minor

-- Marketing and Supply Chain Management Undergraduate Certificates
+- Supply Chain Management for Business Majors, Minor

-- Supply Chain Management, BBA/Master of Science in Management of Information Technology
+- Supply Chain Management, B.B.A./Management of Information and Technology, M.S.

 Programs & Facilities